-Table Base Inf ormation Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source methodology Assumptions Additions The 'Additions' column was populated for each description item based on the FAMR data which was aggregated because there were too many separate assets in the FAMR to report them separately in Table 3.3.1.
-The 'Original cost' and the 'Acquisition' value of assets in the FAMR were aggregated based on asset 'Description' where the 'Depreciation start date' value was after SGSPAA's acquisition of the pipeline during Aug 2007.
-Prior year disposals removed from the original cost were added back to report a life to date original cost after SGSPAA's acquisition of the pipeline during Aug 2007.
+Table Base Information Population Approach Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Additions The 'Additions' column was populated for each description item based on the FAMR data which was aggregated because there were too many separate assets in the FAMR to report them separately in Table 3.3.1.
+The 'Original cost' and the 'Acquisition' value of assets in the FAMR were aggregated based on asset 'Description' where the 'Depreciation start date' value was after SGSPAA's acquisition of the pipeline during August 2007.
+Prior year disposals removed from the original cost were added back to report a life to date original cost after SGSPAA's acquisition of the pipeline during August 2007.
 Capitalised Maintenance VicHub does not have any capitalised maintenance.
 Maintenance costs such as day to day servicing including labour, consumables and spare parts are excluded from measurement of an item of PPE in accordance with the SGSPAA Group's PPE policy and AASB 116 (12).
 Disposals VicHub did not have any asset disposals.
-Prior years' accumulated depreciation The prior year GMR template's 'current year accumulated depreciation' is the source for 'Prior years' accumulated depreciation'.
-Current year accumulated depreciation
+Prior years' accumulated depreciation Sourced based on the aggregation of prior year GMR template's: • Prior years' accumulated depreciation